Natgru06/Workshop2/README.md

 ## Question 2

 When i try to download the torrent it don't work also when i tried to download it with BitTorrent.
+When i remove the folder and then try to install it, the folder is created but the files don't download.

 ![image](https://github.com/Natgru06/Workshop2/assets/108078812/9d5fc7fe-55a1-4d5a-874d-1664da3d206c)